Towards end-to-end ASP computation: Programming examples

 \begin{itemize} \item Each node has a unique color chosen from $\{red,blue,green\}$.
 So color atoms assigned to each node are in an XOR relation.
 We represent this fact by a tight program $P_1$ below containing three rules for each node.

 \item Two nodes connected by an edge must have a different color.
 We represent this fact in terms of constraints.

 \end{itemize}

-Assuming an ordering of atoms $\{ a_1,a_2,a_3,\ldots,d_1,d_2,d_3 \}$, the normal logic program $P_1$ shown in (\ref{prog:P1}) is matricized to $P_1 = (D_1, Q_1)$ where $D_1$ is a $(12 \times 12)$ binary identity matrix (because there are 12 atoms and each atom has just one rule) and $Q_1$ is a $(12 \times 24)$ binary matrix shown in (\ref{mat:P1}).
-Constraints listed in (\ref{C1}) are a matricized to a ($15 \times 12$) constraint matrix $Q_{C_1}$ (\ref{mat:Qc1}).
+Assuming an ordering of atoms $\{ a_1,a_2,a_3,\ldots,d_1,d_2,d_3 \}$, the normal logic program $P_1$ shown in (\ref{prog:P1}) is matricized to $\matr{P}_1 = (\matr{C}_1, \matr{D}_1)$ where $\matr{D}_1$ is a $(12 \times 12)$ binary identity matrix (because there are 12 atoms and each atom has just one rule) and $\matr{C}_1$ is a $(12 \times 24)$ binary matrix shown in (\ref{mat:P1}).
+Constraints listed in (\ref{C1}) are a matricized to a ($15 \times 12$) constraint matrix $\widehat{\matr{C}}_{K_1}$ (\ref{mat:Qc1}).
 In (\ref{mat:P1}) and (\ref{mat:Qc1}), $a$ for example stands for a triple $(a_1\, a_2\, a_3)$ and $\neg a$ for $(\neg a_1\, \neg a_2\, \neg a_3)$.

-We run {\bf Algorithm 1} on program $P_1$ with constraints $C_1$ to find a supported model (solution) of $P_1$ satisfying $C_1$\footnote{ Since $P_1$ is a tight program, every supported model of $P_1$ is a stable model and vice versa. }.
+We run Algorithm 1 on program $P_1$ with constraints $K_1$ to find a supported model (solution) of $P_1$ satisfying $K_1$\footnote{ Since $P_1$ is a tight program, every supported model of $P_1$ is a stable model and vice versa. }.

-To measure time to find a model, we conduct ten trials\footnote{ One trial consists of $max\_itr \times max\_try$ parameter updates. } of running {\bf Algorithm 1} with $max\_try = 20$, $max\_itr = 50$, $\ell_2 = \ell_3 = 0.1$ and take the average.
-The result is 0.104s(0.070) on average.
-Also to check the ability of finding different solutions, we perform ten trials of {\bf Algorithm 1}\footnote{ without {\em another solution constraint\/} introduced in Section~\ref{hamiltonian} }and count the number of different solutions in the returned solutions. \#solutions in Table~\ref{table:t1} is the average of ten such measurements.
-Due to naive implementation, computation is slow but the number of different solutions, 5.2 on average, seems rather high considering there are six solutions.
+To measure time to find a model, we conduct ten trials\footnote{ One trial consists of $max\_itr \times max\_try$ parameter updates. } of running Algorithm 1 with $max\_try = 20$, $max\_itr = 50$, $\ell_2 = \ell_3 = 0.1$ and take the average.
+The result is 0.104s(0.070)\footnote{The numbers in the parentheses indicate the standard deviation.} on average.
+Also to check the ability of finding different solutions, we perform ten trials of Algorithm 1\footnote{ without {\em another solution constraint\/} introduced in Section~\ref{hamiltonian} }and count the number of different solutions in the returned solutions. \#solutions in Table~\ref{table:t1} is the average of ten such measurements.
+Considering there are six solutions and the naive implementation, the number of different solutions found by the algorithm, which was 5.2 on average, seems rather high.